DavideCattaneo/CNN/README.md

-# Histopathologic Cancer Detection | kaggle
+# CNN - Histopathologic Cancer Detection
 This project is part of the Coursera Introduction to Deep Learning course.
 The main goal is a binary image classification task, involving the identification of metastatic cancer in small image patches extracted from larger digital pathology scans.

 [Kaggle competition](https://www.kaggle.com/competitions/histopathologic-cancer-detection/overview)